isomerpages/mse-sggreenplan/_key-focus-areas/green-government.md

 While the public sector is taking the lead, achieving our goal of sustainable development is a whole-of-nation endeavour.
 With the refreshed GreenGov.SG initiative, the Government hopes to inspire our people and partners to embrace green practices and make sustainability a way of life.
 Together, we can chart our way towards a low-carbon and sustainable future for Singapore.

 As part of the Green Plan, GreenGov.SG is a living plan.
 We will continue to refresh the specific targets, strategies and initiatives over time, as new opportunities avail themselves.
-More details on GreenGov.SG will be released over the course of the year.

 <!-- ![](/images/cosgreengov.jpg) -->